 It was exciting to be able to provide all TK-5 teachers with designated ELD and Systematic ELD training, which was our response to a request we had heard for many years.
-However, providing this training to all TK-5 teachers meant we had to purchase more curriculum and teacher training manuals.
+However, providing this training to all K-5 teachers meant we had to purchase more curriculum and teacher training manuals.
 We do see this as a continued area of focus.
 Voices will continue to develop teachers' understanding of language development and both designated and integrated ELD.
 Additionally, Voices willadd staff that can lead this work at the school site so that we can have a Student Services Manager focused on special services and an English Learner Specialist who can focus on ELD training and coaching.
-This is an area of focus at our school site.
+Per our internal data on interims, this is an area of focus at our school site.
 We are committed to increasing student outcomes in this area.